TonyMakis/cs-academia/cs211/Projects/Project6/README.md

 To determine if a person can travel from airport X to airport Y in one or more flights, a recursive depth-first-search algorithm must be used.
 For this algorithm to work, we will need to be able to mark each airport as visited.
 Setting up an `Airport` class is required.
 This object will contain all of the data that one airport knows (the head of the linked list for the airport’s adjacency list and the object will also contain a `Boolean` value to determine if an airport has been visited or not)and the methods to use that data.
 The travel network __must__ be a dynamic array of these `Airport` objects.
 The adjacency list will also need a `Node` class/object to store the linked list information.

 The pseudo code for this algorithm is as shown below.
-Note it is valid to ask, _"can I go from airport X to airport X in one or more flights?"_ It really is asking, _“If I leave airport X, can I return to it?”_ This algorithm is recursive and you __must__ use it.
+Note it is valid to ask, _"Can I go from airport X to airport X in one or more flights?"_ It really is asking, _“If I leave airport X, can I return to it?”_ This algorithm is recursive and you __must__ use it.

 ```Java
     void depthFirstSearchHelper(int x, int y) {